Rinaroar/popcorntime_js/README.md

 # Your Moveezz, Favorites movies list
 Javascript application with DB Movie and Julien Noyer's Node.js API.

-Register then login to search the movie you want to add in your favorites list.
+# Features
+* Register a user account,
+* Then login to this account,
+* Search a movie among a huge list (using dbmovie API),
+* Click to see more about the movie selected,
+* Close or add to your favorite,
+* Find your favorites back on the dedicaded area,
+* You can add and delete favorites an you want,
+* Responsive,
+* PWA.

+This project is made in Vanilla JS, HTML and CSS only (a litllt bit of milligram css library).